the1lab/1lab/src/Cat/Morphism/StrongEpi.lagda.md

 Another well-behaved subclass of epimorphism are the **extremal**
 epimorphisms: An epimorphism $e : A \epi B$ is extremal if when, given a factorisation $e = mg$ through a monomorphism $m : C \mono B$, then $m$ is an isomorphism.
-In a finitely complete category, every extremal epimorphism is strong; the converse is immediate.
+In a [[finitely complete category]], every extremal epimorphism is strong; the converse is immediate.

 ```agda